Support us, you beautiful Aussie marketer 🇦🇺👩🏻💻👨🏻💻📈💵

 Let’s craft the best digital marketing plan and social media strategy that boosts sales and customer lifetime value.

-The eDigital team is excited to announce Australia’s Top 10 Brands by Australian Youth 2025!
+The eDigital team is excited to announce Australia’s Top 10 Brands by Australian Youth in 2026!

 So, what are Australian Gen Z’s most loved brands?

-Find out from this exclusive list based on external surveys.
+Find out from this exclusive list based our latest Australia’s Youth Brand Love Survey.

 10. McDonald’s